-If you want to row small boats (singles, pairs, doubles) out of hours then you must have reached the bronze level of the Sculling Proficiency Award Scheme.
-Please speak to the Captains of Rowing for a sculling proficiency form to complete.
-If training is necessary for you to meet all the elements listed, this can be arranged.
+If you want to row small boats (singles, pairs, doubles) out of hours then you must get the agreement of the Captain of Rowing.
+You can always build up to the level required to row out of hours during club sessions.

-Out of hours rowers should be fully aware of the safety rules as laid out in the membership handbook and the Rowing Outside of Club Sessions" document.
+Out of hours rowers should be fully aware of the safety rules as laid out in the membership handbook and the "Rowing Outside of Club Sessions" document.